Building Democratic Autonomy in North and East Syria and beyond

 In consequence, our vision of revolution for today must reflect this reality.
 This is why Abdullah Öcalan proposes the concept of Democratic Autonomy as a way out of this deadlock.
 What this means is the organisation of society on a democratic basis outside of the state by developing a democratic mentality in society step by step, rebuilding its institutions and slowly reducing the role and influence of the state until it becomes superfluous.
 It could be seen as a transitional phase, where instead of destroying or taking over the state, society replaces it little by little with democratic institutions.

 Democratic Autonomy can be implemented in two ways.
-One takes place when in possible to reach an agreement with the state, whereas it recognises the right of society to organise itself and in turn society recognises the right of the state to continue existing and maintain some of its functions relating to security and international relationships.
+One takes place when is possible to reach an agreement with the state, whereas it recognises the right of society to organise itself and in turn society recognises the right of the state to continue existing and maintain some of its functions relating to security and international relationships.
 This way democratic autonomy can be built without immediately threatening the international system of nation-states and hopefully avoiding a total war situation.
 On the other hand, if the state refuses to recognise the democratic autonomy of society, society then has the right to declare it unilaterally, preparing itself to defend it until the state can be convinced to negotiate.
 Under this paradigm, the role of the revolutionary is mainly focused on ideological education, social organisation and the defense of society against attacks.
 All with the objective of building Democratic Autonomy.

 Learning from past revolutions: the development of Democratic Autonomy in Rojava